zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/out-variable-declaration.md

 Console.WriteLine(address);
 ```

-You can also declare more than one output parameters using the new syntax as shown below.
+You can also declare more than one output parameter using the new syntax, as shown below.

 ```csharp
 private static void GetCoords(out double x, out double y, out double z)